There are some basic differences in the dimension, manufacturing, and uses of ERW/GP/GI/MS Pipes & Tubes, such as

 Rotary contact welding is useful for applications that cannot accommodate an impeder inside the pipe or tube.
 For example, a small-diameter refrigeration grade tube and tube that is painted on the ID immediately after the welding process.

 USE & APPLICATION OF STEEL PIPES/TUBES

-Construction industries, in particular, has benefited the most as steel is a more practical alternative to other metals, like iron.
-Steel is corrosion resistant, making them more durable and cost-effective.
+Construction industries, in particular, have benefited the most as steel is a more practical alternative to other metals, like iron.
+Steel is corrosion-resistant, making them more durable and cost-effective.

 The construction companies preferred steel pipes and tubes because of other unique properties as they are malleable and sturdy, at the same time.
 Steel pipes are also used as construction piling, to support the weight of heavy buildings when the soil is too weak.
 It is also used on the building itself and even its architectural design.

-Spar SteelScaffolding Round Tubes are supplied in HR (Black), Galvanized (Hot-Dip) or Pre-galvanized types can be used in the structural and fencing application, Produced from ½’ to 6″ inch different thickness.
+Spar SteelScaffolding Round Tubes are supplied in HR (Black), Galvanized (Hot-Dip), or Pre-galvanized types and can be used in the structural and fencing application, Produced from ½’ to 6″ inches different thicknesses.

 Locations for Spar Group Scaffolding Products & Services

-For Spar Steelquality scaffolding products and services based on OSHA, Saudi Aramco, and Adnoc, Enoc, UAE safety standard and rules, clients can contact on the following addresses given below:
+For Spar Steel quality scaffolding products and services based on OSHA, Saudi Aramco, and Adnoc, Enoc, UAE safety standards and rules, clients can contact the following addresses given below: